-- 175 carbon cycle model BICYCLE (Köhler et al., 2006; Köhler and Fischer, 2006, 2004; Köhler et al., 2005).
-This box model incorporates a globally averaged atmospheric box and modules of the terrestrial (7 boxes) and oceanic (10 boxes) components of the carbon cycle.
-It is driven by temporal changes in the boundary conditions mimicking changing climate and simulates changes in the carbon cycle including 14C.
-To construct the Marine20 calibration curve, the BICYCLE model was revised to allow the atmospheric CO2 and F14C to be specified externally (Heaton et al., 2020).
-While the modelled Marine20 (global - 180 surface ocean) radiocarbon age suggest constant values between 1900 and 1950 AD, our measured marine reservoir age R indicates instead a decreasing trend during that period, as a consequence of increasing atmospheric Intcal20 radiocarbon age.
-This observation of decreasing trend for R in West Africa between 1900 and 1950 AD could possibly reflect atmospheric 14CO2 ageing following enhanced fossil fuel emissions to the atmosphere by burning (e.g., Suess, 1955; Tans et al., 1979)
+C. To construct the Marine20 calibration curve, the BICY-CLE model was revised to allow the atmospheric CO2 and $F^{14}C$ to be specified externally (Heaton et al., 2020).
+While the modelled Marine20 (global surface ocean) radiocarbon age suggests constant values between 1900 and 1950 CE, our measured marine reservoir age R indicates instead a decreasing trend during that period as a consequence of increasing atmospheric Intcal20 radiocarbon age.
+This observation of a decreasing trend for R in West Africa between 1900 and 1950 CE could possibly reflect atmospheric CO2 ageing following enhanced fossil fuel emissions to the atmosphere through burning (e.g. Suess, 1955; Tans et al., 1979)